CarbonLDP/carbonldp-js-sdk/doc/README.md

 serialize( value:any ):string
 ```

-Returns a string representing the Date object with format `HH:mm:ss.sssZ`
+Returns a string representing the Date object with format `HH:mm:ss.sssZ`.

 *Parameters*